As an Amazon Associate, I earn from qualifying purchases.

 Too Long

-On the other end, sleeves that completely cover your hands are not just impractical but also make the coat look too big for your frame.
-There’s a risk of coming across as slouchy rather than chic.
+On the other hand, sleeves that completely cover your hands are not only impractical but also make the coat look too big for your frame.
+You risk coming across as slouchy rather than chic.

 Tips for Alterations